Nyiko-Shabangu/Auction-Catalog/README.md

 ## Overview

-Rihlazana Auction Catalog is a modern Android application built with Kotlin that streamlines the management and presentation of auction items.
+Auction Catalog is a modern Android application built with Kotlin that streamlines the management and presentation of auction items.
 This application provides a comprehensive solution for auction houses and collectors to catalog, track, and manage their items with features like real-time updates, image management, and PDF catalog generation.

 ## 🚀 Key Features